With 2020 at an end I’ve been considering plans for Libraries Hacked in 2021.

 It would be great if 2021 could have more projects, plus developing the existing ones, and getting others involved.
-If you’re interested, have an explore!
+If you’re interested, please have an explore!

 I have a new iPad, a new Android phone, and an itch to do some mobile app development.
 Nothing extravagant, but something that makes use of the phone/tablet rather than something a responsive website could do.

-One idea is to write an app that keeps track of your current library loans and sends notifications when they are due to return.
+One idea is to write an app that keeps track of your library loans and sends notifications when they are due to return.
 No sharing or posting to social media, just something for people to use.
 It would be ‘real’ checking, as the app would query library accounts on library websites.
 Then renew loans just before they go overdue.
 All the data (including passwords) would be stored securely on your personal device only.

 I’d use it!

-There are very few ideas that can’t be found in old books.
+There are few original ideas that can’t be found in old books.
 My latest obtained book on Mobile libraries, “Mobile Libraries & other public library transport” (by C.R.
 Eastwood) was written in 1966, but doesn’t seem irrelevant in any way.

-So more of that needed - tools change, politics and situations change, but it would be silly not to look to books for learning.
+Tools change, politics and situations change, but it would be silly not to look to books for learning.

 There are about 50 open-source code repositories on the Libraries Hacked GitHub page.
 Some of these are long-term projects, others one-off.